Pattern Recognition for Technical Analysis: Smash Bars

 In a downtrend the rules are simply reversed.
 The low of the Smash bar must be breached to activate the short position.
 Leave a stop entry 1 cent below the low of the Smash bar for the next day.

-More information on Smash Bars and how to trade them is available in Building a Profitable Trading Plan Using Technical Analysis course provided to members of The Chartist within the Community.
-Click here to get started.
+More information on Smash Bars and how to trade them is available in Building a Profitable Trading Plan Using Technical Analysis course provided to members of The Chartist within the Education section.

 In our next article we’ll look at Swing Target Trading.